Saurav-02/PixelMusic/README.md

 > **Independent Fork & Attribution Notice:** This repository is an independent, community-driven fork of the excellent open-source project **[PixelPlayer](https://github.com/theovilardo/PixelPlayer)** created by **[Theo Vilardo](https://github.com/theovilardo)**.
 It is modified and distributed under the terms of the [Proprietary License](LICENSE).
 We extend our sincere gratitude to Theo Vilardo and all original contributors for their outstanding foundation work.

 > [!NOTE]
-> **Fork & Maintainer Notice:** This repository is a heavily modified fork maintained, re-engineered, and redesigned by **Saurav7x**.
+> **Fork & Maintainer Notice:** This repository is a heavily modified fork maintained, re-engineered, and redesigned by **Saurav**.
 It is built upon the excellent open-source foundation of **[PixelPlayer](https://github.com/theovilardo/PixelPlayer)** created by **[Theo Vilardo](https://github.com/theovilardo)**.
 We extend our sincere gratitude to Theo and the original contributors while pushing this fork into a brand new UI/UX and functional direction.
 >

 ---